api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 Multiple accounts can be granted this role, which is allowed to:

 1. Award bids (which locks up collateral)
-1. Confirm fulfillments, i.e., confirm that awarded bids have been paid for (which releases the collateral)
+2. Confirm [fulfillments](../../glossary.md#fulfillment), i.e., confirm that awarded bids have been paid for (which releases the collateral)
-1. Contradict fulfillments, i.e., contradict that awarded bids have been paid for (which slashes the collateral)
+3. Contradict fulfillments, i.e., contradict that awarded bids have been paid for (which slashes the collateral)

-The first of these is done by the [auction creator](https://github.com/api3dao/oev-auctioneer/tree/main/src/auction-creator) and the last two are done by the [auction cop](https://github.com/api3dao/oev-auctioneer/tree/main/src/auction-cop).
+The first of these is done by the "auction resolver" and the last two are done by the "auction cop".

-### Auction creator flow
+### Auction resolver flow

 - At the start of each award phase, fetch `PlacedBid` and `ExpeditedBidExpiration` logs during the respective bid phase.
 - Select the highest bid that satisfies all of the following: